Gluten-Free Multigrain Bread Recipe

-This bread is filled with nutrients and has a subtle whole-wheat flavor—without the gluten.
+This gluten-free bread is filled with nutrients and has a subtle whole-wheat flavor—without the gluten.
 Flax meal adds fiber and lends structure to the loaf.
-This recipe can be made with egg replacement; see instructions below.
+This recipe can be made either in a bread machine or in the oven, and with egg replacement; see instructions below.

 1⅔ cups water, room temperature or warmed to 110ºF